Aluette

 Since some of the cards are equal in rank, it quite often happens that there is a tie for highest card played to the trick.
 In this case the trick is "spoiled" (pourri) and no one wins it.
 The player who led to the spoiled trick leads again to the next trick.

 With a little experience, it becomes clear that there is a big advantage in playing last to a trick - one can wait and "voir venir" (see what comes).
 In most cases, at least for the first few tricks, the first two players should play low cards.
 The third player should play a high card to stop the fourth player winning the trick cheaply, and the fourth player will try to beat this card as economically as possible.
 Alternatively, the fourth player may throw a low card, sacrificing the trick but putting partner in last position for the following trick.
 It is often a good idea to for the fourth player to spoil the trick if possible by equalling the third player's card, thus keeping the advantage of playing last without giving the trick to an opponent.
-Of course players are free to depart from this pattern if the see a tactical advantage in doing so.
+Of course players are free to depart from this pattern if they see a tactical advantage in doing so.

 Scoring

 When all nine tricks have been played, the team of the individual player who has taken most tricks wins 1 point.
 If, as often happens, two or more players tie for most tricks, the point goes to the first player who achieved that number of tricks.
-In order to remember who this was, it is customary for the first player who wins a seciond trick to turn one of its cards face up, and the first player who wins a third trick to turn two of its cards face up.
+In order to remember who this was, it is customary for the first player who wins a second trick to turn one of its cards face up, and the first player who wins a third trick to turn two of its cards face up.

 A game consists of five deals - so the player who dealt the first hand also deals the last - and the team that wins more points wins the match.

-In order to make the game more interesting, many play that a player who wins by taking a series of consecutive tricks at the end, having previously won no tricks, scores two point rather than one for the team.
+In order to make the game more interesting, many play that a player who wins by taking a series of consecutive tricks at the end, having previously won no tricks, scores two points rather than one for the team.
 This feat is called mordienne.
 If your partner is trying to make mordienne you can help by spoiling as many tricks as possible, trying to distribute tricks evenly between the opponents, and overtaking or spoiling any trick that your partner is in danger of winning during the first five tricks.

 A team that considers that they have little or no chance of winning a deal can offer to surrender, to save time and to avoid the danger of mordienne.
 If the opponents accept the surrender, they score one point without play.
 If the opponents refuse the surrender they are committing themselves to win mordienne: if they succeed they score the usual 2 points; if they don't make mordienne the team that tried to surrender scores 2 points.